What is shaken baby syndrome?

 - Inability to focus or follow movement with his or her eyes

-Who is most at risk for SBS?
+Who is most at risk for shaken baby syndrome?

 SBS happens most often in infants up to one year, with infants aged two to four months being most at risk.
 SBS does not usually happen after age two, but children as old as five or six can be damaged in this way if the shaking is extremely violent.